Automattic/mongoose/docs/queries.md

 ```

 You can view the output of a single run of this block below.
-As you can see, age was sorted from 0 to 2 and then to break ties it would sort by whichever document had a bigger weight.
+As you can see, age is sorted from 0 to 2 but when age is equal, sorts by weight.

 ```javascript
 [